richardschneider/ipfs-encryption/src/keychain.md

 ## KeyInfo

 The key management and naming service API all return a `KeyInfo` object.
 The `id` is a universally unique identifier for the key.
-The `name` is local to the keystore.
+The `name` is local to the key chain.

 ```
 {